Jimmy Patton

-James Russell Patton (born September 29, 1933 – December 22, 1972) was an American professional football player who was a defensive back in the National Football League (NFL) for the New York Giants.
+James Russell Patton (September 29, 1933 – December 22, 1972) was an American professional football player who was a defensive back in the National Football League (NFL) for the New York Giants.
 He was a five-time Pro Bowl selection and five-time first-team All-Pro.

+Early life

-Patton played college football at the University of Mississippi and was drafted in the eighth round of the 1955 NFL Draft.
+Patton played college football at the University of Mississippi.
+He would play both running back and safety for the Rebels from 1952 to 1954.
+He was co-captain of the team in his senior season, which won the Southeastern Conference for the first time since 1947.
+In 1992, he was named as a member of the Ole Miss Team of the Century.
+He was drafted in the eighth round of the 1955 NFL draft.